Shorthand: Classical antiquity

 The earliest known indication of shorthand systems is from the Parthenon in Ancient Greece, where a mid-4th century BC inscribed marble slab was found.
 This shows a writing system primarily based on vowels, using certain modifications to indicate consonants.
 Hellenistic tachygraphy is reported from the 2nd century BC onwards, though there are indications that it might be older.
-The oldest datable reference is a contract from Middle Egypt, stating that Oxyrhynchos gives the "semeiographer" Apollonios for two years to be taught shorthand writing.
+The oldest datable reference is a contract from Middle Egypt, stating that Oxyrhynchos allows the "semeiographer" Apollonios two years to be taught shorthand writing.
 Hellenistic tachygraphy consisted of word stem signs and word ending signs.
 Over time, many syllabic signs were developed.

 In Ancient Rome, Marcus Tullius Tiro (103–4 BC), a slave and later a freedman of Cicero, developed the Tironian notes so that he could write down Cicero's speeches.
 Plutarch (c.
 46) in his "Life of Cato the Younger" (95–46 BC) records that Cicero, during a trial of some insurrectionists in the senate, employed several expert rapid writers, whom he had taught to make figures comprising numerous words in a few short strokes, to preserve Cato's speech on this occasion.
 The Tironian notes consisted of Latin word stem abbreviations (notae) and of word ending abbreviations (titulae).
-The original Tironian notes consisted of about 4,000 signs, but new signs were introduced, so that their number might increase to as many as 13,000.
+The original Tironian notes consisted of about 4,000 signs, but new signs were introduced, so that their number increased to as many as 13,000.
 In order to have a less complex writing system, a syllabic shorthand script was sometimes used.
 After the decline of the Roman Empire, the Tironian notes were no longer used to transcribe speeches, though they were still known and taught, particularly during the Carolingian Renaissance.
 After the 11th century, however, they were mostly forgotten.

 When many monastery libraries were secularized in the course of the 16th-century Protestant Reformation, long-forgotten manuscripts of Tironian notes were rediscovered.